 A narrow steel truss bridge with just four lanes and no shoulders, the Goethals Bridge connected Elizabeth, New Jersey with Staten Island, New York as part of Interstate 278.
 The bridge opened to traffic on June 29, 1928 after three years of construction.
 The $1.5 billion project to replace the aging span got underway officially on May 7, 2014.
 The public-private partnership constructed a new cable-stayed bridge featuring V-shaped towers supported by 144 stay cables.

 Installation of the stay cables got underway on July 12, 2016.
 Supporting the bridge deck, the cables tie directly into the support towers, which top out at 272 feet.
 Following the installation of all 72 stay cables for the eventual eastbound span, workers began building the roadway.
-With two-way traffic and four 11-foot travel lanes, the new eastbound span opened to New York-bound traffic on June 10, 2017, and New Jersey-bound motorists the following day.7 Following that traffic shift, the old Goethals Bridge permanently closed as crews continued work on the new westbound span.2,3
+With two-way traffic and four, 11 foot travel lanes, the new eastbound span opened to New York bound traffic on June 10, 2017.
+The bridge opened for New Jersey bound motorists the following day.7 Following that traffic shift, the old Goethals Bridge permanently closed as crews continued work on the new westbound span.2,3

 Goethals Bridge Interchange Ramps Project